 What Is Python concurrent.futures? (with examples)

 As a Python learner, I've faced several challenges, but so far, one of the most difficult topics to understand has been concurrency.
-It can be incredibly confusing, especially if you're a beginner.
+In the beginning, it can be incredibly confusing, especially if you're a beginner.
 The aim of this blog post is to simplify concurrency by breaking it down with a couple of examples and an analogy to help you understand this challenging concept.
+So, let's get started.

 Why does Concurrency Matter?